Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Concluding remarks

 \section{Concluding remarks}

 We have developed two variants of IWLS that can estimate the parameters of GLMs using adjusted score equations for mean bias reduction and maximum Jeffreys'-prior penalized likelihood, for data sets that exceed computer memory or even hard-drive capacity and are stored in remote databases.
-The two procedures return the exact, not approximate, mBR and mJPL estimates, and they have been used in Section~\ref{sec:air2000} to obtain finite estimates of the parameters of a probit regression model with $37$ parameters from about $5.5$ million observations, where the ML estimates have been found to have infinite components.
-The two-pass implementation has been also used in a large-scale experiment to develop a simple adjustment to the maximum Jeffreys'-penalized likelihood estimates that delivers excellent performance in terms of signal recovery even in cases where estimates from ML and other recently-proposed corrective methods do not exist.
+The two procedures numerically solve the mBR and mJPL adjusted score equations, exactly as the in-memory methods of \citet{kosmidis+kennepagui+sartori:2020} do, and the estimates they return are invariant to the choice of $c$ or the ordering of the data chunks.
+We used both procedures in Section~\ref{sec:air2000} to obtain finite estimates of the parameters of a probit regression model with $37$ parameters from about $5.5$ million observations, where the ML estimates have been found to have infinite components.

-A proof of the conjecture about the performance of $q(\kappa, \gamma, \rho) \tilde\beta$ estimator in high-dimensional logistic regression may be possible by adapting the framework and results in~\citet{salehi+et+al:2019} to the case where the likelihood is penalized by Jeffreys prior and examining when the solution of the system of nonlinear equations in~\citet[expression~(6)]{salehi+et+al:2019} is close to the scaling factor $q(\kappa, \gamma, \rho)$ in expression~\eqref{eq:q} that the numerical evidence points to.

-Current work focuses on reducing the cubic complexity on $p$, without impacting the finiteness and bias reducing properties of mJPL, or its highly predictable behaviour in high-dimensional logistic regression settings. \citet{drineas+etal:2012} on the approximation of the leverage seems relevant.
+The choice of the chunk-size $c$ should be based on how much memory the practitioner wants to use or has available.
+Choosing a large value of $c$, or equivalently, keeping a small value of $K$ (the number of chunks) is beneficial, especially if operations can be vectorized.
+It is difficult to objectively quantify the impact of the choice of $c$ in execution time because that impact depends in all implementation, computing framework, speed of data retrieval, and available hardware.

 As \citet{kosmidis+kennepagui+sartori:2020} show, median bias reduction for $\beta$ can also be achieved using an IWLS procedure after modifying the ML working variates.
 The IWLS update for median bias reduction has the form